galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 > ### {% icon question %} Questions
 >
+> 1. Which Phred encoding is used in the FASTQ file for these sequences?
-> 1. How is the mean score changing along the sequence?
+> 2. How is the mean score changing along the sequence?
-> 2. Is this tendency represent all sequences?
+> 3. Is this tendency represent all sequences?
 >
 > > ### {% icon solution %} Solution
 > > 1.
+The Phred score are encoded using `Sanger / Illumina 1.9` (`Encoding` in the top table)
+> > 2.
 The mean score over the sequence is droping at the end of the sequences.
 It is usual: the sequencers are incorporating more errored nucleotides at the end.
 But the score stays good: over 28.
-> > 2.
+> > 3.
 The box plots are getting wider at the end of the sequences.
 It means a lot of sequences have their score dropping at the end of the sequence.
 At after 31 nucleotides, more than 10% of the sequences have scores below 20.
 > >
 > {: .solution }
 {: .question}